davidjbradshaw/eslint-config-adjunct/README.md

 ### Prettier

-If prettier is installed, any rules that may conflict with setting in Prettier will be disabled.
+If prettier is installed, any rules that may conflict with Prettier will be disabled.
 The plugin should read you Prettier config from your projects route.

 - [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier)
 - [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier)